 so you can do the things you love — from taking warm showers to cooking your favorite meal.
 We also

 work equally hard to make our community a better place for all of us.
 From supporting our veterans,

 Home and Honor Day

 which supports an affordable housing program run by the Community Action Project of Lake County.
-Volunteers spend the

-general repairs to townhomes occupied by vets and their families.
+landscaping and making general repairs to townhomes occupied by vets and their families.

 Bess Bower Dunn Museum

-The Lake County Forest Preserve District’s museum showcases the history of Lake County and features a 20-foot model of a
+The Lake County Forest Preserve District’s museum showcases the history of Lake County and features a 20-foot

-Dryptosaurus, a dinosaur that roamed the area 67 million years ago.
+model of a Dryptosaurus, a dinosaur that roamed the area 67 million years ago.
 It also includes Native American

-funding for the museum's education classroom used for school field trips, community meetings, public lectures and other educational programs.
+education classroom used for school field trips, community meetings, public lectures and other educational programs.

-Energizing Student Potential Program (ESP)
+Energizing Student Potential (ESP) program

-standards-based classes for use in the classroom or afterschool programs for students in grades 5 through 8.
+classroom or after-school programs for students in grades five through eight.
+The program provides tools

-The program provides tools for students and teachers to learn about and teach their communities about energy.
+for students and teachers to learn about and teach their communities about energy.

 Waukegan Public Library Early Learning Center

-The library’s Early Learning Center helps younger children develop fundamental learning skills
+The library’s Early Learning Center helps younger children develop fundamental learning skills needed to

-needed to succeed in school.
+succeed in school.
 Students through second grade learn numbers, letters, colors and sight words in a

 themed exhibit that encourages play and imagination.
 In addition to ongoing support for the Early

-funding for the library’s Adult Literacy Center.
+Learning Center, we provide funding for the library’s Adult Literacy Center.

-children how to save energy and includes a kit of energy-saving items to take home and work with their parents to install.
+how to save energy and includes a kit of energy-saving items to take home and work with their parents to install.

 Mothers Trust Foundation

-Mothers Trust provides immediate assistance to low-income children in Lake County during times of crisis to low-income
+Mothers Trust provides immediate assistance to low-income children in Lake County during times of crisis.

 their families with tangible necessities, such as school uniforms and clothing, shoes, car seats, eyeglasses,

 summer camp fees, extracurricular expenses, and other items beyond reach for families struggling to make ends meet.